justynaswierczek/justynaswierczek/README.md

 #  About Me:
-I'm a dedicated Computer Science and Econometrics student at the University of Gdańsk.
+ I am studying Computer Science and Econometrics at the University of Gdańsk, specializing in business IT applications.
+I enjoy learning new technologies and applying them in practice.

 #  Contact: